Your Enterprise-Grade File System: ZFS

-Many people have heard of ZFS, but are unsure what it actually is.
+Many people have heard of ZFS, an enterprise-grade file system, but are unsure what it actually is.
 So, what is ZFS?
 The Zeta File System (ZOL on Linux) is an enterprise-grade transactional file system that uses the concept of storage pools to manage physical storage space.
 Sun Microsystems began work on the product in 2001 and released it in 2005 as part of OpenSolaris.
-Even after OpenSolaris was discontinued, ZFS gained popularity since it is a user friendly, scalable, and powerful data management system.
+Even after OpenSolaris was discontinued, ZFS gained popularity since it is a user-friendly, scalable, and powerful data management system.
 Its strength lies in its simple administration model.

 What is ZFS?